Learn About The Law

 (c) The price otherwise agreed to by the tenant and the seller.

 (2) A tenant may not be required to vacate the property during the 120-day period immediately following the date of delivery of the notice required under sub.
-(1) except for:
+(1) unless the tenant violates a covenant in the lease or fails to pay rent.

 (3) A tenant may waive in writing his or her first right of purchase under sub.
 (1), his or her right to remain on the property under sub.
 (2), or both.